 “French violin soloist Chloe Kiffer brought fine technique and vivid feeling to the Dvorak Violin Concerto.
 She was a star in every sense: performance, exquisite technique and beauty.” -Greenwich Sentinel , April 2019

-A native of France, Chloé Kiffer graduated from the Conservatoire National Supérieur de Musique de Paris.
-She earned her post graduate degrees from Manhattan School of Music as a student of Pinchas Zukerman and Patinka Kopec and her Doctor of Musical Arts degree at Stony Brook University under the tutelage of Hagai Shaham.
+Ms. Kiffer graduated from the Conservatoire National Supérieur de Musique de Paris with a bachelor’s degree at 17.
+She earned postgraduate degrees from Manhattan School of Music under Patinka Kopec and Pinchas Zukerman, and a Doctor of Musical Arts degree from Stony Brook University.

-Chloé Kiffer is a faculty at Manhattan School of Music Precollege since 2019.
+She joined the Manhattan School of Music Precollege faculty in 2019.